Leadership St. Johns

-St. Johns County’s business, political and non-profit community ranks include many Leadership St. Johns alumni who have and are continuing to make a positive difference.
-The LSJ program also provides a way to recognize talented individuals within your organization who might benefit from the Leadership St. Johns experience and who can utilize this opportunity to advance your organization’s goals.
+St. Johns County’s business, political and non-profit community ranks include many Leadership St. Johns alumni who have and continue to make a positive difference.
+The LSJ program provides a way to recognize talented individuals within your organization who might benefit from the Leadership St. Johns experience and who can utilize this opportunity to advance your organization’s goals.
 The strong personal and professional connections that class members make during the program year are invaluable.

 Are YOU ready to take the LEADERSHIP CHALLENGE?

 During the program year, the class of approximately 25 leaders convenes 1 day each month where participants experience a full day of policy briefings and onsite tours providing a comprehensive overview of the challenges and opportunities facing our community.